Keynotes • April 20, 2018

 Audience: So, if you consider, like, a timeline of [INAUDIBLE 00:31:50] occur, does this all just [INAUDIBLE 00:31:52]?

-But the idea is, the first self to come online is the true self.
+But the idea is, the first self to come online is the True Self.
 That’s the guiding subject, but it’s not important because we can’t prove that.
 So what difference does it make?
-But the assumption is that it was there as the original self, and what that would free you up from is thinking that you need to develop a true self.
+But the assumption is that it was there as the original self, and what would free you up from is thinking that you need to develop a True Self.

 In the last video, I went into what the True Self, as a special term of art, that I’m now using and have been using some of the time, what it means, and what it does not mean.
 Well actually, we haven’t gone to what it means yet, but that’s what we’re going to do now, but I went into what it doesn’t mean.

-So I disabused you of various different notions about equating the inner child with the true self or the MPD literatures use of the original self versus the false self, that’s not the dichotomy the True Self is getting at.
+So I disabused you of various different notions about equating the inner child with the True Self or the NPD literatures use of the original self versus the false self, that’s not the dichotomy the True Self is getting at.
 I think now is the best view of what this self is, and the most–

 And the reason I don’t want to say that is because some people think it’s got something to do with family therapy.
 It actually does have its roots of family therapy, because in a family, you have their parts and there are roles.
 From Schwartz, who was the founder of IFS, he was a family therapist and noticed that this was a macrocosm of what’s happening in the individual.